-Anyone who is in close contact (fewer than 6 feet apart for 15 minutes or more, as defined by the CDC) with someone who tests positive will be required, per state guidelines, to quarantine for 14 days regardless of a subsequent negative test.
+Anyone who is in close contact (fewer than 6 feet apart for 15 total minutes over a 24-hour period, as defined by the CDC) with someone who tests positive will be required, per state guidelines, to quarantine for 14 days regardless of a subsequent negative test.
 Anyone who reports a COVID-related symptom on their daily symptom check will receive information about further evaluation that may require quarantine or isolation.

 CoVerified - An app for testing, symptom checking, and contact tracing

-Students, faculty, and staff who will be visiting campus, even just one time, will be expected to utilize the CoVerified app to fill out a symptom check on the day(s) they plan to come to campus.
+Students, faculty, and staff coming to campus regularly will be expected to utilize the CoVerified app to fill out a symptom check on the day(s) they plan to come to campus.
 Upon arrival, commuting students will need to show their approved symptom check to their professor or lab supervisor.
 Faculty and staff will need to show their approved symptom check to Public Safety when checking in.
 Students, faculty, and staff participating in regular testing at Alumnae Hall will also use CoVerified to schedule their testing appointments and view results.

 Any questions about the CoVerified app should be directed to Simmons Health Services.